 Maine Home + Design is a shelter magazine that focuses on Maine interiors, architecture, arts, and crafts.

 Maine magazine covers the whole state from its home base in Portland including food, recreation, travel, music, art, style, and notable people.

-The Maine Public Broadcasting Network has studio offices in Portland, Lewiston, and Bangor and broadcasts on TV, radio, and online.
+Maine Public, the state's premier, independent public media resource, has studio offices in Portland, Lewiston, and Bangor and broadcasts on TV, radio, and online.